IT21266300/EcoCycleExplorerWeb/README.md

 ### Objective:
 To develop an AI-driven mobile application to:
 - Enhance sustainable bicycle tourism in Sri Lanka.
 - Provide real-time hazard detection and route optimization using ML models.
+- Develop a Location base Voice Navigation System with multilingual support
 - Deliver an immersive cycling experience integrating eco-friendly and culturally rich elements.

 ---